-La Mahle Company developed a lithium-ion battery that could enable fast and light charging in just 90 seconds.
-Sure, it's too small to be useful on bigger cars that consume more, but for two wheels it's perfect.
+La Mahle Company has developed a lithium-ion battery that could enable fast, lightweight charging in just 90 seconds.
+Sure, it's too small to be useful on larger cars that consume more fuel, but for two wheels it's perfect.
 Maybe even for very light tricycles and quadricycles.

-The company says the technology to recharge in 90 seconds would make EVs even faster and more practical for short trips and city distribution.
-Clear as the sun.
-The battery Mahle (reduced version) could also be used in consumer electronics.
+The company says 90-second charging technology would make electric vehicles even faster and more practical for short trips and city distribution.
+Clear as day.
+The car's battery performance Mahle (in a smaller version) could also be used in consumer electronics.

 Little giants to recharge

-There's more: Mahle's proposed battery technology does not use rare metals, and will be fully recyclable.
-A big blow also in terms of the necessary environmental sustainability.
-Recharging the batteries to "drain" the environment is no longer a viable option, and fortunately.
+There's more: the battery technology proposed by Mahle does not use rare metals, and will be completely recyclable.
+A great success also in terms of the necessary environmental sustainability.
+Recharging your batteries to "discharge" the environment is no longer a viable option, and fortunately so.

-The new battery concept is currently in the prototype stage.
+The new battery concept is currently in the prototype phase.
 It essentially combines the advantages of conventional lithium-ion batteries and those offered by supercapacitors.
-Not only does it offer fast charging, therefore, but it has a high power density and also a low self-discharge.
-For the more technical I also add that it has no thermal runaway (the less technical can click the link to understand what it is).
+Not only does it offer fast charging, therefore, but it has a high power density and also low self-discharge.
+For the more technical I would also add that it doesn't have any thermal runaway (the less technical can click the link to understand what it is).

-This lithium-carbon battery concept it was presented on the occasion of the Achen Colloquium, a symposium-event of industry experts held in Aachen on 5 and 6 October last.
+This lithium-carbon battery concept it was presented on the occasion of the Achen Colloquium, a symposium event of industry experts held in Aachen on 5 and 6 October.